Helter Shelter (The Simpsons): Cultural references

 The TV show that the Simpson family goes on is a parody of a PBS TV show called The 1900 House.
 The show had a family live in a Victorian house, and live as if it were the year 1900.
 The scene in which the Simpsons wait outside their house waiting for time to "fly by" is a parody of the opening sequence of King of the Hill.
 The poison bottle has a face of James Coburn on it.

 This is the third time Bill Cosby has been parodied on The Simpsons.
 There is an extra gag in that the Cosby family are losing ratings on their reality show, so the producers decide on the Simpsons; in the early years, The Cosby Show was a ratings rival with The Simpsons.
 "Squiggy" being sent to boost The 1895 Challenge ratings is another reference to The Cosby Show, who sent "Smitty" (Adam Sandler) to the Cosby's house.
-Following Cosby's initial conviction of multiple sexual assault cases in 2018, the scene which parodies Cosby in the auditions for The 1895 Challenge has been cut out of television airings of this episode.
+Following Cosby's initial conviction of multiple sexual assault cases in 2018, the scene which parodies Cosby in the auditions for The 1895 Challenge has been cut out of some television airings of this episode.

 The episode title is a reference to The Beatles song "Helter Skelter".

 Bart laments having access only to Mutt and Jeff comic books and is quoted as saying, "This has been the worst week of my life.
 I miss my toys and my video games.
 Mutt and Jeff comics are NOT funny!
 They're gay, I get it!".
 Although everything in the Victorian House is supposed to be from 1895 and before, Mutt and Jeff was not created until 1907.

 Exterminators "A Bug's Death" is a parody (namely their logo) of the 1998 Disney/Pixar film A Bug's Life.